OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 The game fully playable.
 Everything is in place.
 Some more sounds could be added, surely some bugs are left but there should be nothing too serious.

-There is a leveleditor that allows everyone to create new towers and missionfiles.
-So I am awaiting all your selfmade missions.
+There is a level editor that allows everyone to create new towers and mission files.
+So I am awaiting all your self-made missions.

 ## Latest changes